Thank you Amy's for sponsoring this post. #StartwithAmys this soup season.

 - Preheat oven to 350 F.

 - Peel and dice butternut squash into equally sized cubes.
-Drizzle with 1 tbsp olive oil, a pinch of salt and pepper, and roast for 20-25 minutes, or until softened and slightly browned.
+Drizzle with 1 tablespoon olive oil, a pinch of salt and pepper, and roast for 20-25 minutes, or until softened and slightly browned.
 Remove from oven and set aside.

 - In a large stock pot, melt vegan butter over medium heat.